kfarleigh/modestum_divergence_wgs/README.md

 ## Genomic data

-The genomic data for this project are deposited at [PRJNA1395130](); the link will not work until the BioProject is published.
+The genomic data for this project are deposited at [PRJNA1395130](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1395130).

 ## Structure of this repository.